 Budapest on the other hand, has Kossuth Lajos Square (in front of the Parliament building) and Heroes Square next to City Park.
-They are huge, open squares.
+They are huge, open squares with massive monuments.
 You can see from the photos above that the styles are very different.
 It’s like comparing apples to oranges.

 Winner: Prague (again, sorry).
-I had to go with Prague because of the Old Town Square.
+This one is a tight decision but I had to go with Prague because of the Old Town Square.
 No kidding, it’s like stepping into a Disney movie full of colourful gingerbread houses.
 There’s a reason it is consistently listed among the most beautiful squares in Europe.
-Again though it’s a really tight decision.

 Both Prague and Budapest have fantastic transport systems of metros, trams and buses.
 I personally love trams and a great experience in both cities is hopping on a tram and seeing the world go by.
 In Prague tram line 17 and in Budapest tram line 2 run parallel to both city’s rivers and offer some of the best views.
 Video on Budapest’s tram #2 here.

 Draw (see below).
 Both have excellent transport systems and once you’ve figured out the lines you’ll be sailing.